Topological Spectral Bands with Frieze Groups: Introduction

-In this work, we resolve all the above for patterns generated from frieze groups \cite{ConwayBook}, together with a demonstration of the working principles in phonic meta-materials.
-Specifically: 1) We introduce an algorithm that generates symmetric patterns by acting with the space transformations of a frieze group on a set of seeding shapes.
-The specific class of patterns considered in this work consists of those generated from seeding shapes placed at generic configurations with trivial site symmetry groups.
-In fact, we exclude any seed configuration that leads to overlapping shapes when acted with the space transformations of a give frieze group.
-2) If the shapes of such pattern are actual resonating structures, {\it e.g.} elastic plates, acoustic cavities or solid bodies, and if the interaction between a pair of two resonators is fully determined by their relative geometric configuration, as it is always the case if the physics involved is Galilean invariant, then we show that the dynamical matrices governing the collective dynamics of the resonators belong to the stabilized group $C^\ast$-algebra of the corresponding frieze group.
-3-4) We supply a complete account of the K-theory of this algebra for all seven classes of frieze groups, together with explicit sets of generators of the $K_0$-groups, as well as model dynamical matrices.
-5) For a generic dynamical matrix, we also supply a numerical algorithm for computing the complete set of K-theoretic labels of the band projectors.
-This algorithm never makes appeal to a Bloch decomposition since it is entirely developed inside the real-space representation.
+The structures of the frieze groups are relatively simple and the program outlined above can be completed in its entirety.
+This created for us the opportunity to present here a model of analysis that could be of some guidance for mathematical physicists seeking collaborations with metamaterial engineers and, reciprocally, for material engineers seeking inspiration from this type of works.
+Along the way, we intend to advertise several tools specific to operator algebras, which not only offer effective vehicles for computations but also natural frameworks that self-explain the purpose of a calculation and, in the same time, guide one with what needs to be computed.
+Specifically: 1-2) We introduce an algorithm that generates a well defined class of architected materials by acting with the space transformations of a frieze group on a set of seeding resonators.
+3) Under the assumption that the interactions between pairs of resonators are fully determined by their relative geometric configuration, as it is always the case if the physics involved is Galilean invariant, we show that the dynamical matrices governing the collective dynamics of the resonators belong to the stabilized group $C^\ast$-algebra of the corresponding frieze group.
+Reciprocally, in experimental conditions where the internal structures, positions and orientations of the seed resonators are unrestrictedly modified, than the self-adjoint sector of this algebra is fully sampled by the dynamical matrices of the architected materials.
+4-5) We supply a complete account of the $K_0$-theory of this algebra for all seven classes of frieze groups, together with explicit sets of generators of the $K_0$-groups, as well as model dynamical matrices.
+In the process, we advertise the Baum-Connes machinery \cite{BaumIHES1982,BaumProceedings1988,Baum1987, BaumContMath1994,BaumEM2000}.
+6) For a generic dynamical matrix, we also supply a numerical algorithm for computing the complete set of K-theoretic labels of the band projectors.
+In the process, we advertise Kasparov's bivariant K-theory and its internal product \cite{KasparovJSM1981,KasparovJSM1987} as the natural framework to conceptualize the process of resolving the K-theoretic labels.
+The resulting algorithm never makes appeal to a Bloch decomposition since it is entirely developed inside the real-space representation.
 Among other things, we believe this approach can handle disordered perturbations.
-6) Lastly, we exemplify the model dynamical matrices using phonic crystals and we use COMSOL\footnote{COMSOL Multiphysics is a widely adopted commercial platform for finite element analysis, known to produce reliable simulations of continuous mechanics models.} simulations to demonstrate various topological spectral flows generated with the principles discussed above.
+7) Lastly, we implement the model dynamical matrices using phononic crystals and we use COMSOL\footnote{COMSOL Multiphysics is a widely adopted commercial platform for finite element analysis, known to produce reliable simulations of continuous mechanics models.} simulations to demonstrate various topological spectral flows generated with the principles discussed above.
+Let us emphasize that we make no attempts to enforce any of the fundamental symmetries, that is, the time-reversal, particle-hole or chiral symmetries, which require special experimental conditions (see \cite{BarlasPRB2018}).